SvetlanaShish/image_processing/README.md

 - util for converting .jpg to .png

 to run this step use the next commands:
-- python -m JPGtoPNGconverter.py ./input ./output
+- python JPGtoPNGconverter.py ./input ./output